 Then it gets a very thin layer of peanut butter and a chocolate frosting on the top.
 So it's technically a thin cake.
 But since it's made to eat with your hands, we call it bars.

-And you can call them cookie bars, cake bars, or whatever you like to call dessert bars that you hold in your hands to eat.
-They make a great dessert on the go since you don't need utensils to eat them.
+You can call them cookie bars, cake bars, or whatever you like to call dessert bars that you hold in your hands to eat.
+They make a great dessert to go since you don't need utensils to eat them.

 This post contains affiliate links...